 - At the scholarship deadline, be enrolled full-time and in good standing with a CEAB-accredited undergraduate engineering program

-- Be registered for a minimum of two full-time semesters for the upcoming academic year (i.e. between September 2022 and August 2023) at an CEAB-accredited program
+- Be registered for a minimum of two full-time semesters for the 2023-2024 academic year at an CEAB-accredited engineering program

 - Have not previously received the Engineers Canada Leadership Scholarship.